 We offer pay-TV services under the DISH® brand and the Sling® brand (collectively "Pay-TV" services).
 The DISH branded pay-TV service consists of, among other things, Federal Communications Commission ("FCC") licenses authorizing us to use direct broadcast satellite ("DBS") and Fixed Satellite Service ("FSS") spectrum, our owned and leased satellites, receiver systems, third-party broadcast operations, customer service facilities, a leased fiber optic network, in-home service and call center operations, and certain other assets utilized in our operations.
 The Sling branded pay-TV services consist of, among other things, live, linear streaming over-the-top ("OTT") Internet-based domestic, international and Latino video programming services ("Sling TV").
 Prior to 2015, we launched our Sling International video programming service (formerly known as DishWorld), which historically represented a small percentage of our Pay-TV subscribers.
 During February and June 2015, we launched our Sling domestic and Sling Latino services, respectively.
 In addition to these Sling TV services that may only be streamed on one device at a time (single-stream services), on April 13, 2016, we launched a live beta multi-stream Sling domestic service, which includes, among other things, the ability to stream on up to three devices simultaneously.
+During June 2016, our multi-stream Sling domestic service transitioned from its introductory beta period and has been re-branded as Sling Blue.
+Meanwhile, we re-branded our single-stream Sling domestic service as Sling Orange.
 All Sling TV subscribers are included in our Pay-TV subscriber count.
-As of March 31, 2016, we had 13.874 million Pay-TV subscribers in the United States.
+As of June 30, 2016, we had 13.593 million Pay-TV subscribers in the United States.

-In addition, we market broadband services under the dishNETTM brand, which had 0.628 million subscribers in the United States as of March 31, 2016.
+In addition, we market broadband services under the dishNETTM brand, which had 0.613 million subscribers in the United States as of June 30, 2016.
 Our satellite broadband service utilizes advanced technology and high-powered satellites launched by Hughes Communications, Inc. ("Hughes") and ViaSat, Inc. ("ViaSat") to provide broadband coverage nationwide.
 This service primarily targets rural residents that are underserved, or unserved, by wireline broadband.
 In addition to the dishNET branded satellite broadband service, we also offer wireline voice and broadband services under the dishNET brand as a competitive local exchange carrier primarily to consumers living in a 14-state region in the western United States.
 We primarily bundle our dishNET branded services with our DISH branded pay-TV service.